webwrite — Write data to web services via HTTP and return decoded responses with MATLAB-compatible behavior.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how webwrite works, line by line, in Rust.
+Read exactly how webwrite is executed, line by line, in Rust.

 About RunMat